-The NDP matches this in that the focus is later, but it is likely that the NDP will reflect planned schemes in that they will be factored into the capacity underlying the assessments reported in the Network Headroom Report.
+The Network Development Report element of the NDP works well with this in that the focus is later, but it is likely that the NDP will reflect planned schemes in that they will be factored into the capacity underlying the assessments reported in the Network Headroom Report.

 The ECR includes descriptions of planned network reinforcements required to connect customers of 1MW or more, along with their completion date.
 Both general and connections driven reinforcements are listed if a connection is contingent of completion of the work.
 Covering all voltages, the monthly update of the ECR is well suited to the shorter time required to complete reinforcement of lower voltage distribution networks and the frequency that reinforcements are needed to accommodate new connections.
 Longer time between updates would be less suitable because modifications to 11kV distribution networks are typically completed within months.
-The NDP's focus on development plans for higher voltage networks and the biannual refresh is aligned with the years typically taken to design and construct 33kV and 132kV network reinforcements.
+The Network Development Report's focus on development plans for higher voltage networks and the biannual refresh is aligned with the years typically taken to design and construct 33kV and 132kV network reinforcements.

-It is proposed that the format of the network development reporting part of the NDP:
+It is proposed that the format of the Network Development Report:

-- Includes an introduction to the purpose of the NDP in accordance with Licence condition 25B; - Is accessible high-level description plans for network interventions and flexible service requirements; - Has clear association of where the named schemes and services reside in terms of geography and network connectivity; - Group development proposals by grid supply point; - Likely to be pdf document format, possibly interactive, but always accessible to many parties; - Use nomenclature consistent with the LTDS data tables and schematics. - Alternatives will be reviewed with the ambition of future use of CIM; - Prepared every other year.
+- Includes an introduction to the purpose of the NDP in accordance with Licence condition 25B; - Includes accessible high-level descriptions of plans for network interventions and flexible service requirements; - Has clear association of where the named schemes and services reside in terms of geography and network connectivity; - Groups development proposals by grid supply point; - Is likely to be in a pdf document format, possibly interactive, but always accessible to many parties; - Uses nomenclature consistent with the LTDS data tables and schematics.

+Alternatives will be reviewed with the ambition of future use of CIM;